Lifecycle

 Allocates per-worker deques and launches n_workers threads.
 Workers begin busy-waiting for tasks immediately.
 If LACE_BACKOFF is enabled (the default), CPU usage drops to near zero after roughly one second of inactivity.

-When LACE_USE_MMAP is enabled, deques are allocated as virtual memory and physical pages are committed lazily, so a large dqsize has no upfront memory cost.
+Deques are allocated as virtual memory and physical pages are committed lazily, so a large dqsize has no upfront memory cost.

 When LACE_USE_HWLOC is enabled, worker threads are pinned to CPU cores.